Travel Diseases 2025

 Travel Diseases

-As of April 2025, travel vaccine appointments can be requested at this Vax-Before-Travel link.
-The U.S. Food and Drug Administration (FDA) has approved vaccines targeting travel-related diseases such as the following:
+As of 2025, the U.S. Food and Drug Administration (FDA) has approved vaccines targeting travel-related diseases, such as the following:

 Chikungunya: Chikungunya is a viral disease transmitted to humans by mosquitoes infected with the Chikungunya virus (CHIKV).
 Outbreaks are primarily found in Africa, Asia, Brazil, and the Indian subcontinent.
-In 2023, the U.S. FDA approved a CHIKV preventive vaccine.
+In 2023, the U.S. FDA approved a CHIKV preventive vaccine, nd in 2025, a second one, VIMKUNYA® 2025.

-Cholera: The WHO has recorded seven cholera pandemics over the past two centuries, with the current (7th) cholera epidemic considered to have started in 1961 and is expected to continue in forty-five countries by 2025.
+Cholera: The WHO has recorded seven cholera pandemics over the past two centuries, with the current (7th) cholera epidemic, which began in 1961, expected to continue in 45 countries by 2025.
 WHO-prequalified oral cholera vaccines (OCV), such as DUKORAL, are available.
 VaxChora® became available in the U.S. in late 2023.

-Dengue: Dengue is a viral infection transmitted to humans through the bite of infected mosquitoes.
-There are four Dengue serotypes, and it is possible to be infected with each of the four times.
-Dengue vaccines are in use worldwide, such as QDENGA®.
+Dengue: The dengue virus is transmitted to humans through the bite of infected mosquitoes.
+There are four Dengue serotypes, and it is possible to be infected by any of them.

 Ebola: Ebola virus disease is a rare but often fatal illness in humans.
 The Ervebo® vaccine was approved by the U.S. FDA in 2020.